dennyb87/elettrotecnica-serale/classe_4/inglese/uda_3/L01_03-04-2024_automation.md

 * **measurement** - physical quantities are measured via sensors
 * **evaluation** - measured information is evaluated to decide if any adjustment is necessary
 * **control** - if necessary the controller will make the actuators to change the system state to be in line with the preconfigured values

+#### Feedback loop

+A loop in which the output of a system is fed back as input in order to allow for self-regulation.

+#### Mechanisation

+The replacement of human workers with machines.

+#### Process control

+It usually refer to the application of automation to control manufactoring operations, but could apply to any process in general.

+#### Sensor

+Sensors are used to measure a physical quantity and convert it to an electrical signal which can be then interpreted by the controller.

+#### Actuator

+Any device capable to modify the energetic state of the sytem e.g. lamp, heater...

+#### Controller

+It generally refer to a programmable device which reacting on inputs is able to produce specific outputs, in form of electrical signals, utilised to control actuators in automated systems.